Ernst Jünger: Third Reich

+Second World War

-He served in World War II as an army captain.
+At the outbreak of World War II he was drafted as an army captain.
 On the Western Front in 1939, he rescued a wounded soldier and was again awarded the Iron Cross Second Class.
-Assigned to an administrative position as intelligence officer and mail censor in Paris, he socialized (often at the Georges V hotel or at Maxim's) with prominent artists of the day such as Picasso and Jean Cocteau.
+From 1941 to 1944 he was based in the Army headquarters in Paris, assigned to an administrative position as intelligence officer and mail censor.
+He socialized (often at the Georges V hotel or at Maxim's) with prominent artists of the day such as Picasso and Jean Cocteau.
 He also went to the salons of Marie-Louise Bousquet and Florence Gould.
 There he met Jean Paulhan, Henry de Montherlant, Marcel Jouhandeau and Louis-Ferdinand Céline.
 Jünger also met the latter at the German Institute on 7 December 1941.
 He noted in his Parisian diary (Strahlungen) that Céline on that occasion "spoke of his consternation, his astonishment, at the fact that we soldiers were not shooting, hanging, and exterminating the Jews".
 He passed on information about upcoming transports "at an acceptable level of risk" which saved Jewish lives.
 His office was in the Hotel Majestic and he was billeted at the Hotel Raphael.

 The character of Werner von Ebrennac in Jean Bruller's wartime novel Le Silence de la mer is modelled on Jünger.

 Jünger found his countrymen's discriminatory treatment of French Jews unacceptable.
-In his Parisian diaries, the writer wrote on 7 June 1942 that he had encountered for the first time the yellow star carried by three little girls who were passing by in the Rue Royale, and that he considered that day as fundamental in his personal history, because he said he was ashamed at that moment of wearing a German officer's uniform.
+In his Parisian diaries, he wrote on 7 June 1942 that he had encountered for the first time the yellow star carried by three little girls who were passing by in the Rue Royale, and that he considered that day as fundamental in his personal history, because he said he was ashamed at that moment of wearing a German officer's uniform.

-His early time in France is described in his aforementioned diary Strahlungen (Radiations), which includes "Gärten und Straßen" (Gardens and Streets) and "Das erste Pariser Tagebuch" (The First Parisian Diary).
+His early time in France is described in his aforementioned diary Strahlungen ("Radiations"), which includes "Gärten und Straßen" ("Gardens and Streets") and "Das erste Pariser Tagebuch" ("The First Parisian Diary").
 He was also given the task of executing a German deserter who had beaten the women sheltering him and been turned in.
 Jünger considered avoiding the assignment but eventually attended to oversee the execution in, as he claimed in his journal, "the spirit of higher curiosity".